 |---|---|

-Think of it this way: PHSP is like "corporation" (a legal structure defined in legislation).
-HSA is like a branded product built on that legal structure.
-When you sign up with a reputable HSA provider in Canada, what you are getting is a plan designed to meet PHSP requirements.
+Think of it this way: PHSP is the legal category, while HSA is the market term.
+When you sign up with a reputable HSA provider in Canada, you are usually buying a plan that is intended to meet PHSP requirements.

 The CRA does not use the term "HSA" in the Income Tax Act.
 The official term is Private Health Services Plan.
-The CRA has issued a specific buyer-beware warning noting that some health care spending accounts marketed to consumers may not actually qualify as PHSPs.
-Make sure your provider structures the plan to meet all CRA requirements.
+The CRA has also warned that some health care spending accounts marketed to consumers may not actually qualify as PHSPs.

 For a deeper look at how HSAs work in practice, see What is a Health Spending Account in Canada?